Ice friction at the nanoscale: Results

 \section{Results}

-In our study, we simulate explicitly ice sliding past an atomically smooth substrate under pressure (Figure~\ref{Fsnapshotsp1}).
+In our study, we simulate explicitly ice sliding past an atomically smooth substrate under pressure (Fig.~\ref{Fsnapshotsp1}).
 The ice sample consists of a large orthorombic slab of water molecules (30 bilayers thick) modeled with the TIP4P/Ice force field and oriented in the direction of the basal surface \cite{abascal05}.
-The slider is modeled as a rigid face--centered cubic arrangement of atoms directed along the (111) plane, with lattice parameters selected to make a perfect match with the ice surface (Methods).
+The slider is modeled as a rigid face--centered cubic arrangement of atoms directed along the (111) plane, with lattice parameters selected to make a perfect match with the ice surface.

 The wall atoms interact with water oxygens via a Lennard-Jones potential.
 This allows us to tune the hydrophobicity of the substrate merely by changing the strength of wall-oxygen interactions.
-The quality of the substrate is monitored by measuring the contact angle of water droplets, $\theta$, which is varied in a range spaning both hydrophobic ($\theta=\fone$\textdegree) and hydrophilic ($\theta=\ffour$\textdegree) walls.
+The quality of the substrate is monitored by measuring the contact angle of water droplets, $\theta$, which is varied in a range spaning both hydrophobic ($\theta=120^\circ$) and hydrophilic ($\theta=50^\circ$) walls (SI Appendix Text and Methods).

 Under skating conditions, the slider does not step on a perfectly terminated ice surface.
 Instead, the ice surface has been previously exposed to air, and exhibits a significant premelting layer \cite{kling18,louden18,llombart20b,slater19}.
 To mimic the contact of the slider with ice, we merely prepare the ice surface with a half terminated bilayer and place it at a small distance from the substrate.
 The wall is then allowed to gently compress the slab to the desired pressure (see Methods Section).
 At a temperature $T=262$~K, somewhat lower but close to that of skating rinks, we find that a premelting film of the order of a nanometer thick evolves spontaneously and equilibrates in the scale of decades of nanoseconds for all substrates and pressures studied.
-The presence of premelting is obvious in the snapshots of Figure \ref{Fsnapshotsp1} as a layer of disordered water molecules between the ordered bulk ice and the substrate.
-In the density profiles of Figure \ref{Fig2}-a,b,c,d, the signature of premelting is the emergence of density peaks that have lost the bilayer structure typical of bulk ice that is apparent within the bulk region.
+The presence of premelting is obvious in the snapshots of Fig.~\ref{Fsnapshotsp1} as a layer of disordered water molecules between the ordered bulk ice and the substrate.
+In the density profiles of Fig.~\ref{Fig2}-a,b,c,d, the signature of premelting is the emergence of density peaks that have lost the bilayer structure typical of bulk ice that is apparent within the bulk region.
+This is confirmed by use of the CHILL+ order parameter \cite{nguyen15}, which allows to resolve solid-like from liquid-like water molecules (SI Appendix Methods).